 Life can feel lonely for teenagers, which is why expressing support for children is so important.
-Have you considered writing a message of support to your son or daughter about being a teenager?
-Sharing your own experiences, words of wisdom and encouragement can help you empathise with them and improve your conversations.
+Have you considered writing a message to your son or daughter about being a teenager?
+Sharing your own experiences, wisdom and words of encouragement can help you empathise with them and improve your conversations.
 Keep reading for some tips on how to make the most of this letter.

 Use positive language

 This really is the foundation of all meaningful conversations.
 Using positive language will help your child feel like you’re on their side, expressing support for them no matter what.
 So, when you’re discussing sensitive topics, it’ll make it that much easier to share openly and honestly.

 Mention your own experiences and how you overcame them

 Being a teenager can be so overwhelming.
 For a young person, it might feel like life will always be that way.
 So if you’re wondering how to encourage children through this time, sharing your own experiences of being a teenager can be really powerful.
 Finding out how you overcame your struggles will help your child understand that there’s life beyond what they’re feeling right now, and so much for them to look forward to.

 In a world where appearance sometimes seems to matter more than anything else, it's important to help shift your child’s attention from how their body looks, to all the amazing things they’re capable of as a person.
 So, don’t forget to keep this in mind when you’re thinking of positive things to say to your child.
 Especially throughout the teenage years, when everyone experiences lots of bodily changes – showing your child that they’re wonderful no matter how they look will help them stay confident and focus on what truly matters.